The Apple ecosystem is renowned for its reliability and elegant design .

 What to do next

-- If the RAM is soldered or inaccessible (as is the case with certain recent models), you will need to go through a specialist service.
+- If the RAM is soldered or inaccessible (as is the case with some recent models), a specialist service will be required.

 - Make sure you buy RAM that is compatible with your model.